Saving Multi-Channel Signals

-- Save selected signals as: Saves selected signals in a WAV file (16-bit integer or 32-bit float)
+- Save selected signals (in one file) as: Saves selected signals in a WAV file (16-bit integer or 32-bit float)